Smart Estate Planning Tips for Entrepreneurs

 Estate Tax and the A-B Trust Strategy

 In the late hours of December 31, 2012, lawmakers in Washington, DC, passed the American Taxpayer Relief Act of 2012.
 Under the “fiscal cliff legislation,” as it came to be known, the estate and gift tax exemption was set at $5 million.
 This means that the first $5 million of an individual’s estate may be inherited (at death) or gifted (during life) before any estate or gift tax is due.
-This exemption amount is adjusted each year for inflation, and Bloomberg BNA projects it will edge up to $5.43 million each in 2015, making the total exemption for a married couple a whopping $10.86 million.
+This exemption amount is adjusted each year for inflation.
+Now in 2019, the estate and gift tax exemption is $11.4 million per individual.
+This means that an individual can leave $11.4 million to their beneficiaries and pay no federal estate or gift tax, while a married couple under an A-B (bypass) trust structure will be able to shield $22.8 million.

 With a marital bypass trust, often referred to as an A-B Trust, a married couple can take advantage of both personal exemptions, thus doubling how much they can leave to their family without estate tax.
-This is a special trust that creates two subsequent trusts upon the death of the first spouse, thereby doubling the estate tax exemption of approximately $5.5 million.
-This is typically only undertaken when a family’s net worth is more than $5 million.
+This is a special trust that creates two subsequent trusts upon the death of the first spouse, and thereby doubles the estate tax exemption.
+Obviously this is a very complex aspect of estate planning and is typically only undertaken when a family’s net worth is more than $11 to $12 million in 2019.

 Creative Provisions for Children